rossholmberg/rcsv/README.md

      "from original data frame:\t", levels( df$factor ), "\n",
      "using read_rcsv:\t\t\t", levels( df.readrcsv$factor ), "\n",
      "using readr::read_csv:\t\t", levels( df.readr$factor ), "\n",
+     "using csvy::read_csvy:\t\t", levels( df.readcsvy$factor ), "\n",
      "using base::read.csv:\t\t", levels( df.base$factor ) )
 #> Testing for factor level changes:
 #>  from original data frame:    small medium large extra-large
 #>  using read_rcsv:             small medium large extra-large
 #>  using readr::read_csv:
+#>  using csvy::read_csvy:       small medium large extra-large
 #>  using base::read.csv:        extra-large large medium small
 ```

-`readr` defaults all columns without other conversion triggers to `character` class (hence there are no levels to display here). `read.csv` defaults these columns to `factor` class, but automatically sorts levels in alphabetical order, which may not be appropriate, as is the case here. `rcsv` determines whether or not to convert a column to factor based on the data frame from which it was written, and stores then extracts the correct factor levels, including their order.
+`readr` defaults all columns without other conversion triggers to `character` class (hence there are no levels to display here). `csvy` correctly stores and retrieves the factor levels, but leaves the column as `character` class. `read.csv` defaults these columns to `factor` class, but automatically sorts levels in alphabetical order, which may not be appropriate, as is the case here. `rcsv` determines whether or not to convert a column to factor based on the data frame from which it was written, and stores then extracts the correct factor levels, including their order.

 ### using write\_rcsv with data conversion options